radius-project/docs/docs/content/getting-started/tutorial/2-tutorial-app/index.md

 Next, let's look into the definition for the website's frontend container.

 Radius captures the relationships and intentions behind an application, which simplifies deployment and management.
-The `frontend` and `frontend-route` resources in your Bicep file will contain everything needed for the website frontend to run and expose a port to the internet.
+The `frontend` and `frontendRoute` resources in your Bicep file will contain everything needed for the website frontend to run and expose a port to the internet.

 The **`frontend`** [container]({{< ref container >}}) resource specifies: